 d) that there is also a need to extend and facilitate international cooperation on sustainable digital transformation among international and regional standardization bodies, with a view to avoiding duplication of work and achieving efficient use of resources;

 considering further

-that ITU‑T technical standards and recommendations to support and facilitate digital transformation will contribute towards achievement of the 2030 Agenda for Sustainable Development, taking into account that developing countries could benefit immensely from the application and development of technical standards and guidelines that facilitate digital transformation activities;
+that ITU‑T technical standards and recommendations that support and facilitate digital transformation will contribute towards achievement of the 2030 Agenda for Sustainable Development, taking into account that developing countries could benefit immensely from the application and development of technical standards and guidelines that facilitate digital transformation activities;

 noting

 that the Telecommunication Standardization Advisory Group (TSAG) created a Rapporteur Group on Sustainable Digital Transformation (RG-DT) in June 2023;

-resolves to instruct
+resolves to instruct TSAG

-1. Telecommunication Standardization Advisory Group (TSAG) to take all necessary steps to promote and enhance standardization activities that support and facilitate digital transformation,, which may include establishing a TSAG Focus Group on Digital Transformation with a view to,
+to take all necessary steps to promote and enhance standardization activities that support and facilitate digital transformation, including continuation of the Rapporteur Group on Sustainable Digital Transformation.

-a) effectively consolidating all guidelines, recommendations, technical reports, best practices and use cases developed by ITU-T on sustainable digital transformation, through the use of ITU web-based tools, and to identify strategies and mechanisms to facilitate and allow Member States to proactively use these tools to hasten the transfer of knowledge,

-b) promoting the timely development of guidelines for developing countries on the basis ITU‑T recommendations, particularly those related to sustainable digital transformation,

-c) encouraging the participation of Member States, Sector Members, and Academia, particularly from developing countries in ITU’s activities on sustainable digital transformation, including through, whenever possible, holding workshops, study groups, and other meetings in the regions,

-d) recommending measures to foster cooperation and collaboration with other relevant bodies, with the Radiocommunication Sector, the Telecommunication Development Sector and the General Secretariat;

-e) recommending measures to foster cooperation and collaboration with other relevant standards development organizations (SDOs) and institutions

-2. iITU-T Study Groups
+instructs ITU-T Study Groups

-a) to organize the necessary work and studies in order to accelerate the work on digital transformation,
+a) to develop technical standards, guidelines and best practices that will help membership in particular developing countries take advantage of new and emerging telecommunication/ICTs in order to support digital transformation,

-b) to facilitate the development of ITU-T Recommendations that can lead to the sustainable digital transformation across different sectors and technologies,

-c) to coordinate and collaborate with other relevant standards development organizations (SDOs) and institutions with primary responsibility for standards development and capacity building in the area of digital transformation, and with other groups within ITU,
+b) to coordinate and collaborate with other groups within ITU and recognized standards development organizations (SDOs) and institutions with primary responsibility for standards development and capacity building in the area of digital transformation.

-d) to develop technical standards that will help developing countries take advantage of emerging ICT-centric technologies related to digital transformation,

-e) to promote the timely development of guidelines for developing countries on the basis ITU‑T recommendations, related to sustainable digital transformation,

-f) to encourage Member States, Sector members, and Academia to contribute to studies and development of standards/guidelines related to digital transformation;

-invites Member States, Sector Members, and Academia
+invites Member States, Sector Members, Associates and Academia

-to provide contributions and actively participate in the ITU-T activities related to sustainable digital transformation,

-to encourage the use of innovative digital tools and technologies, as appropriate, to advance digital transformation.
+to contribute to studies and development of technical standards and guidelines related to digital transformation.

 Annex 2: Outgoing Liaison Statement to UPU